 Some vegetables are affordable while others are just ridiculous.
 Fresh produce, in general, is high.
 That being said the basic staples are within anyone’s budget.
 Things like tomatoes, apples, and potatoes were cheap.
 Our saving grace for greens came in the form of frozen vegetables.
 They aren’t great and we usually avoid them when cooking at home; however, Iceland doesn’t grow almost any of their own produce so the best prices come in the form of frozen foods.

-Forget Ready Made Food
+Forget the Ready Made Food in Icelandic Supermarkets

 When we’re on the road we love to pick up ready-made food at grocery stores.
 It’s usually a cheap and healthy way to eat lunch.
 However, in Iceland we found the ready-made options to be expensive or downright bad.
 Expect a white bread sandwich with a hefty serving of mayo to cost between $8-$9.